Marine Aircraft Group 49: 1960 through present

 A major 4th MAW reorganization on 1 February 1965, saw H&MS-43, MABS-43, VMF-511, and MACS-17 all reassigned to MAG-43.
 MATCU-73 was assigned to the 4th MAW and remained in New York until 1 November 1965, when it was reassigned to MAG-43 and transferred to NAS Willow Grove on 1 May 1967.
 In 1971, HMM-772 transitioned to the CH-53 Sea Stallion helicopter, was re-designated HMH-772 and transferred to MAG-49 at NAS Willow Grove.

 In September 1972, MAG-43 was re-designated MAG-49, and MAG-49 Headquarters moved from NAS Lakehurst, New Jersey to NAS Willow Grove.

 In August 1991, MACS-48 Det B mobilized to conduct Air Traffic Control Operations at MCAS Yuma, MCAS El Toro and MCAS Camp Pendleton, at the onset of Operation Desert Shield and Operation Desert Storm.
 Members of MWSS-473, Det A were mobilized to MCAS New River, to support station operations while active duty personnel were deployed to Southwest Asia.
 Individual members of MAG-49, reserve and active duty, mobilized to serve with various units in the Saudi Arabian desert.
+Members of MWSS-473, Det D were Mobilized to MCAS Beaufort, SC.

 HMH-772 mobilized shortly after the start of Operation Desert Storm in support of the Marine Corps' Unit Deployment Program (UDP).
 Initially sent to the 2nd Marine Aircraft Wing to augment with its sister squadron from NAS Dallas, HMH-772 was reassigned to the 3rd Marine Aircraft Wing at MCAS El Toro, CA to prepare for overseas deployment to the 1st Marine Aircraft Wing at MCAS Futenma, Okinawa, Japan.
 While deployed, HMH-772 participated in training deployments and helped evacuation efforts in the Republic of the Philippines (RP) following the eruption of Mount Pinatubo.

 On 18 October 1997, Marine Light Attack Helicopter Squadron-773, Detachment A (HMLA-773, Det A) activated at MAG-49, NAS Willow Grove with 21 Marines and 9 aircraft.
 In 1998, HMH-772 transitioned from the Sikorsky CH-53D Sea Stallion to the CH-53E Super Stallion helicopter.
 In 2000, the Detachment changed from HMLA-773, Detachment A to HMLA-775, Detachment A, in accordance with a 4th MAW unit realignment strategy.
 During March 2000, HMLA-775 Detachment A moved from Willow Grove to Cambria Airport, Johnstown, Pennsylvania.
 In 2008 HMLA-775 Detachment A became HMLA-773 Detachment B.

 In 2001, Marine Air Control Squadron 24 (MACS-24), Detachment B, NAS Willow Grove, was deactivated.

 In 2011, MAG-49 moved from NAS Willow Grove to Joint Base McGuire-Dix-Lakehurst due to former's BRAC-directed closure.

 On 16 June 2016, Site Support Warner Robins also known as MAG-49 Detachment Alpha at Robins Air Force Base was deactivated.